jkuruzovich/syllabus_sofmda/readme.md

 ## Week 11: Digital Transformation and Labor Markets

-- Examining the effects of digital transformation on labor markets, including automation, AI, and the gig economy.
-We'll explore how digital tools are reshaping work, employment patterns, and the skills required for the future workforce.
+In this session, we examine the effects of digital transformation on labor markets, focusing on themes like automation, AI, and the gig economy.
+We’ll explore how digital tools are reshaping work, influencing employment patterns, and shifting the skill requirements for the future workforce.

+### Readings

+- **Langer, Nishtha, Gopal, Ram D., & Bapna, Ravi** (2020). *Onward and upward?
+An empirical investigation of gender and promotions in Information Technology Services*. *Information Systems Research*, 31(2), 383-398.
+INFORMS.

+- **DeVaro, Jed** (2006). *Strategic promotion tournaments and worker performance*. *Strategic Management Journal*, 27(8), 721-740.
+Wiley Online Library.

 ## Week 12: Digital Transformation and Organizational Change
 - How organizations adapt to digital transformation, including change management and leadership.